ACLab-Bioinfo/aclab_website/joinus/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Join Us

 We give careful, individual attention to each applicant.
-If you’re interested in joining us, please email a cover letter, CV, and the names/emails of two letters of reference to Prof. Alfred Cheng (alfredcheng@cuhk.edu.hk)
+If you’re interested in joining us, please email a **cover letter, CV, and two letters of reference** to Prof. Alfred Cheng (alfredcheng@cuhk.edu.hk)

 Following positions are available: